 Your instructor provided this example and explanation:

-There are two principle research databases in the field of applied behavior analysis: PsycINFO (under the Psychology category) and ERIC (under the Education category).
-PsycINFO is likely the best one to start with, but depending on your topic, you may find that ERIC is also helpful.
+There are two principle research databases in the field of applied behavior analysis: ERIC (under the Education category) and APA PsycINFO (under the Psychology category).
+Try both of them, but depending on your topic, you may find that one is more helpful than the other.

 While you can use the same general search techniques in both databases, be alert for differences in terms used.